Home of FitChip

 Custom Golf Clubs, How Can I Benefit?

 Simply stated, You can gain maximum performance in both distance and accuracy.
-The real question is how is the proper fitting of the golf club different then what the OEM and many other club fitters offer?
+The real question here is how is the proper fitting of the golf club with FitChip's swing timing approach different than what the OEM and many other club fitters offer?
+We have had success fitting professionals as well as your below average player.
+One of our greatest successes was with a player that could not break 120 but when he played with a new set of custom clubs we built for him he shot a 98 his first time out with the new clubs.

 In the FitChip system all shafts are spined, and frequency matched to the players exact flex values to return the shaft to straight and square at ball impact.
-In most cases when a custom club builder speaks of Frequency matched shafts he is talking about a standard frequency progression from one club to the next.
-Using the FitChip system the frequency progression between clubs is determined for the individual player and the clubs are built to that progression weather it is on a straight line or curve rather then some industry standard that has no other bases then that is what you get if you use the same stiffness shaft and make each club a ½ inch longer.
-We have found that 10 to 15% of all players are flat liners (all clubs built to the same frequency) while the average player is on a slope of 2 to 2.5 CPM per each ½ inch increment rather then the 4.3 CPM slope used as a standard in the industry.
+In most cases when a custom club builder speaks of Frequency matched shafts he is talking about a standard frequency progression, of about 4.3 cpm, from one club to the next.
+Using the FitChip system the frequency progression between clubs is determined for the individual player and the clubs are built to that progression weather it is on a straight line or curve rather then some industry standard that has no other basis than that is what you get if you use the same stiffness shaft and make each club a ½ inch longer.
+We have found that the average player is on a slope of 2 to 2.5 cpm per each ½ inch increment rather then the 4.3 CPM slope used as a standard in the industry.
+You will find that every player is differt.
 This is the reason so many players have a favorite club in their set, it is the one that fits them the best or falls on their playing slope.
 To play such a set you have to make a slight change in your swing with each club.

 Secondly, in any industry, it is literally impossible for a mass-produced product to cater to all individuals and golf equipment is no exception.
 The old saying "one-size fits all" may be fine for Spandex wear, but it is terribly inadequate when it comes to meeting the specifications and playing needs of individual golfers.
-These individual needs are at the very heart of the custom clubmaking profession and the primary and most important difference between OEM clubs and clubs crafted by clubmakers.
-Custom-fit clubs are assembled from heads, shafts and grips specifically chosen on the basis of how each can assist a particular golfer get the most out of their playing ability.
-In stark contrast, unless you play professional golf for a living, OEM clubs are manufactured to one set of specifications to create a " vanilla-flavored" set of clubs that is made to satisfy the basic needs of the highest percentage of golfers.
-Kind of like a shoe manufacturer who only sells size 9 for men and size 7 for ladies because that is the national average.
+These individual needs are at the very heart of the custom club making profession and the primary and most important difference between OEM clubs and clubs crafted by club makers.

 Over the past several years, there has been a trend by OEM companies to sell custom club fitting as one of their areas of expertise but with a little smoke and mirrors they deliver you another production line set of clubs.
 They refuse to get away from their production line methods and truly do custom fitting.
-This is the reason they push clubhead speed as the key to fitting golf clubs, they do not need personal contact and they need not deviate from the standard slope or their production procedures.
-The OEM companies seem to try to sell the club head as the answer to all your performance problems and they change them every year and tell you they will improve your game even more then the last one did.
-Most likely the last one did nothing for your game unless you happened upon the correct frequency shaft for your swing and picking the same stiffness (A, R, S or X) will not guarantee you will ever get the same frequency again.
-The OEM’s custom club fitting scheme is simply the newest and latest avenue to attempt to gain a market share in a fast growing segment of the market.
-This only proves what clubmakers have been selling for years, custom fit golf clubs are an advantage for all golfers!
+This is the reason they push club head speed as the key to fitting golf clubs, they do not need personal contact and they need not deviate from the standard slope or their production procedures.

 As an example in another sport: When visiting a sporting goods store If you would look in the tennis department, it is quite apparent that every one of the “brand name” rackets are displayed with no strings.
 The strings in the racket perform a task similar to the one the shaft does in a golf club, why not display golf clubs without the shafts.
 Tennis rackets are displayed this way because racket makers have known for a long time that not all tennis players can play with the same type or tension of strings, or with the same grip size.
 In the brand name tennis racket business there has never been such a thing as a “standard racket” for all players to buy and use off the rack.